-Picture this scenario: You are decluttering your home for your move and have purchased a handful of new furniture to suit the interior of your new home.
-You are now looking at all your existing furniture that you have replaced, and you are not sure what to do with it.
-Some of the items are big, heavy, awkwardly shaped and difficult to manoeuvre and you are not sure what the options for furniture removal and disposal are.
-Here are some of our suggestions on how to pass on those preloved pieces.
+Picture this scenario: You are decluttering your home ahead of your home move and have purchased a some stylish, new furniture to match the interior of your new home.
+Now what are you going to do with all the existing furniture that you’ve replaced?
+Some of the items are big, heavy, awkwardly shaped and difficult to manoeuvre.
+And you don’t want to pay for it all to be moved and then get rid of it all.

 Donating your pre-loved items is a great way to pass on your furniture pieces to those who need it more than you.
 That green couch that you once loved will get a new life and support Australians who are doing it tough and reduce landfill.
 Many organisations who accept donations can arrange a collection from your home or you may have to deliver the pieces to the store yourself.
 Here are some organisations that accept second hand furniture donations: